Everything You Need To Know About Instagram Creator Accounts

 April 21, 2023

-First there was the Instagram profile, and then came the one-size-fits-all Business Profile.
+First, there was the Instagram profile, and then came the one-size-fits-all Business Profile.
 Now the Instagram Creator Account has been added to the mix.
 This begs the question, who should have which profile?

 What Is a Creator Account on Instagram

 Instagram first launched the Instagram Creator Profile option as a test at the end of 2018, and now any user can elect to have a creator account.
 You heard that right—it’s not exclusive to users with a certain number of followers, or who have been blessed with the sacred blue checkmark.
 The launch of creator profiles was primarily aimed at users who have been using a business account, but don’t operate under a traditional business model.
 Think: influencers, celebrities, politicians, authors, or any household name.
-Many of these users have larger audiences than companies, and often leverage Instagram to build personal brands and to earn a little extra dough.
-This makes access to analytics to understand follower growth and trends on their account important to finding success on the ‘Gram.
+Many of these users have larger audiences than companies and often leverage Instagram to build personal brands and to earn a little extra dough.
+This makes access to analytics to understand follower growth and trends on their account important to finding success on Instagram.

-Since brands have been leveraging Instagram as a revenue generating channel with the opportunity for a link in bio, shoppable links, and paid partnership tools, Instagram is acknowledging that there is another category of users who require a unique set of tools to get the most out of the visual channel.
+Since brands have been leveraging Instagram as a revenue-generating channel with the opportunity for a link in bio, shoppable links, and paid partnership tools, Instagram is acknowledging that there is another category of users who require a unique set of tools to get the most out of the visual channel.
 Enter the Instagram Creator Account.

-Who is a Instagram Creator Account For?
+Who is an Instagram Creator Account For?

 While there’s no denying that influencers are some of the most prominent players on Instagram, they’ve been stuck in a mysterious grey area between being considered a business and a typical Instagram user.
 Many influencers and other celebrity personas opt for business profiles to gain access to follower Instagram insights, call-to-action buttons on their profiles, and other exclusive tools that aren’t available to regular users with a personal account.
 Although business accounts provide beneficial tools to influencers, they have been an umbrella solution for everything under the sun, from micro-influencers to celebrities, and conglomerates.
 So, it was due time that Instagram launched an alternative with influencers and content creators in mind.
 But can just anyone have a creator account on Instagram?
 Yes, of course!
 There are no Instagram creator account requirements needed.